Debt & Credit

 Use the Calcura Debt Consolidation Calculator to run your own numbers before speaking to any lender.

-Debt review (also called debt counselling) is a formal legal process under the National Credit Act.
-A registered debt counsellor assesses your income and expenses, negotiates reduced payments with your creditors, and presents a repayment plan to a court or Magistrate's office.
+When you enter debt review, a registered debt counsellor assesses your full income and expenses, negotiates reduced payment terms with each of your creditors, and presents a repayment plan to a court or the National Consumer Tribunal.
 While under debt review:

 • You cannot take on any new credit